Atif8Ted/tap-gsheets/README.md

 # tap-gsheets
-A meltano tap for ingest data from Google Sheets
+A meltano tap to ingest data from Google Sheets
 ## Meltano configuration:

 ```yaml